Corps Palatia Munich: History

-The Lola Montez Affaire
+Lola Montez Affaire

 Palatia played a significant role in the unfolding of the revolutions of 1848 in Bavaria, due to its involvement in the scandal revolving around a young dancer named Lola Montez.
 Montez came to Munich in 1846 and quickly became the mistress of aging King Ludwig I of Bavaria.
 Despite her relationship with the king, she was rejected by Munich's citizens, who despised her arrogance towards the city's population and influence on the King.

 In 1847 it became clear that Montez was having a sexual relationship with the president of Palatia at the time, Elias Peissner.
 Consequently, Palatia expelled Peissner and several other members of the corps due to their allegiance to the unpopular woman.

 King Ludwig I ordered that the banned students be re-admitted to Palatia, putting further pressure on the strained relationship between students and the king, who had tried to abolish student corporations on several occasions in the past.

 Consequently, Karl von Schrenck von Notzing, Bavarian attorney general at the time and alumnus of Palatia, signed a petition against Lola Montez and resigned from his public office along with all other Bavarian ministers.

 In an effort to subdue tensions, the king closed the university temporarily in February 1848 and ordered all students to leave the city.
 This led to riots not only from the students, but also the general population, who were financially dependent on income from the affluent students.

 On February 10, 1848, the students and other citizens of Munich gathered before the king's residence and riots broke out throughout the city.
 In an effort to appease the population, Ludwig I reopened the university the next day and exiled his publicly loathed mistress, who fled to Switzerland on February 11.

 The anti-establishment sentiment growing across the German Confederation and much of Europe within the context of the March Revolution continued to intensify in Bavaria.
 On March 16, 1848 riots escalated again, after Montez returned to the city despite her banishment.
 Finally, the king resigned under public pressure on March 20, 1848, handing over power of the state to his son, Maximillian II.

-Official status with other corps
+Symbols

+The corps' motto is Fortuna virtutis comes! or "May fortune be with the courageous".